Just In: Crowd Awaits Return of Governor Fubara After Tinubu's Action

 • Reinstated Governor Siminalayi Fubara's supporters have stormed the Port Harcourt International Airport, Rivers, to welcome him to the state

-• The supporters on their second day of expecting the governor, who was reinstated by President Bola Tinubu on Wednesday, September 17
+• The supporters shared their excitement while expecting the arrival of the governor, who was reinstated by President Bola Tinubu

-• The president had earlier declared a state of emergency in Rivers following the growing political crisis between the governor and his predecessor, Nyesom Wike
+• The president had earlier declared a state of emergency in Rivers following the growing political crisis between Fubara and Nyesom Wike

-A crowd of supporters have stormed the VIP section of the Port Harcourt International Airport in Rivers state, waiting for the return of the now reinstated Governor Siminalayi Fubara.
+A crowd of supporters has stormed the VIP section of the Port Harcourt International Airport in Rivers state to wait for the return of reinstated Governor Siminalayi Fubara.

-Sources who were privy to the whereabouts of the governor disclosed that the governor would soon arrive in the state.
+Sources who were privy to the whereabouts of the governor disclosed that he would soon arrive in the state.

 Source: Twitter